-Seasonal affective disorder is a type of depression that many people also refer to “winter depression.”
+Seasonal affective disorder is a type of depression that many people also refer to as “winter depression.”
 No matter what you call it, it can have a huge impact on drug addiction.
 Because of its effects, it’s important to find a rehab center that offers seasonal affective disorder treatment.
 Below is more information about this disorder and how it interacts with addiction.

-What Is Seasonal Affective Disorder?
+What is Seasonal Affective Disorder?

 There’s no specific test to help doctors diagnose someone with seasonal depression.
 However, there are signs and symptoms that go hand in hand.